llvm/llvm-project/mlir/docs/Canonicalization.md

 ## Defining Canonicalizations

-Two mechanisms are available with which to define canonicalizations;
+Two mechanisms are available with which to define canonicalization;
 general `RewritePattern`s and the `fold` method.

 ### Canonicalizing with `RewritePattern`s

-This mechanism allows for providing canonicalizations as a set of `RewritePattern`s, either imperatively defined in C++ or declaratively as [Declarative Rewrite Rules](DeclarativeRewrites.md).
-The pattern rewrite infrastructure allows for expressing many different types of canonicalizations.
+This mechanism allows for providing canonicalization as a set of `RewritePattern`s, either imperatively defined in C++ or declaratively as [Declarative Rewrite Rules](DeclarativeRewrites.md).
+The pattern rewrite infrastructure allows for expressing many different types of canonicalization.
 These transformations may be as simple as replacing a multiplication with a shift, or even replacing a conditional branch with an unconditional one.